Skip to Main Content

 Nursing Excellence Scholarship

-The Nursing Excellence Scholarship was established in 2013 in honor or memory of outstanding registered nurses at Good Samaritan Regional Medical Center in Corvallis.
-The purpose of the Nursing Excellence Scholarship is to provide scholarships to nursing students working toward an RN degree and who show leadership and clinical expertise and excellence.
+The Good Samaritan Regional Medical Center Nursing Excellence Scholarship was established in 2013 in honor/memory of outstanding registered nurses at Good Samaritan Regional Medical Center in Corvallis, Oregon.
+The Nursing Excellence Scholarship is available to eligible students pursuing RN, BSN or advanced nursing degrees who demonstrate leadership and clinical expertise and excellence.
+A minimum of one $1,000 scholarship is awarded annually for tuition, books and school fees.

 Samaritan Pacific Communities Hospital Auxiliary Scholarships